audiohook pixel

 Meet Our Registered Dietitian Expert: Kacie Barnes, MCN, RDN, LD

-Occupational Therapist
+Occupational or Feeding Therapist

-If you encounter feeding issues, seek the guidance of an Occupational Therapist.
+If you encounter feeding issues, seek the guidance of an Occupational Therapist or Feeding Therapist.
 They have the skills to help assess and treat the issues your child may be experiencing, including difficulty eating, swallowing, or self-feeding.
 These individuals work with both the child and parent, and can provide support through the various stages of development.

 Your Trusted Brands